Jacksadventure/Readme2artifacts/README.md

 ---

+## Future Plans & Collaboration

+If you’re interested in this project, and want to empower AI to real-world software engineering tasks, I’m open to collaboration.

+My future goals are:
+1. Support for different project build tools (e.g., Cargo, Maven, CMake)
+2. Automated vulnerability scanning
+3. Using RAG (Retrieval-Augmented Generation) to retrieve environment variables required for project builds

 ## License and credits

 - The `vue-element-admin` project is by PanJiaChen and is distributed under its own license.
 See `vue-element-admin/LICENSE` for details.